CUBRID/cubrid-manual/en/sql/query/truncate.rst

     TRUNCATE [ TABLE ] <table_name>

 *   *table_name* : Specifies the name of the table that contains the data to be deleted.
-*   **CASACDE** : Deletes all records in all tables referring to the specified table with a foreign key.
+*   **CASCADE** : Deletes all records in all tables referring to the specified table with a foreign key.
 This is propagated to all tables in the foreign key relationship.
 A **PRIMARY KEY** constraint has to be defined in the table and this has to be referred to by one or more **FOREIGN KEY**, and the foreign key action has to be **ON DELETE**.
 It fails without this option when a foreign key referring to the specified table is defined.
 It also fails when even one **ON DELETE** action is not **CASCADE** in all foreign key relationships.
 See :ref:`foreign-key-constraint` for more information about the foreign key constraint.

 .. code-block:: sql